git-obsolescence/poc/README.md

 that build off of each other.
 This isn't the ideal way to write tests but was condusive to getting the POC done in a shorter amount of time.

+- git push runs three separate times and therefore is very slow
+- git fetch is similarly slow due to having to hit the remote server multiple times.
+- git pull is not supported.
+Use git fetch.

 ## How to use it

 The `shell` command in the top of this repository is the entry point for using